United Church of Christ

 The United Church of Christ (UCC) was formed in 1957 as a merger of four denominations – Congregational, Christian, Reformed, and Evangelical.
 This unlikely denomination merged different ethnic groups, regions of the country, histories, races, worship styles, theologies and styles of church government.
 The founders of the UCC felt that those differences should not divide believers in Jesus Christ.

 Historically, the UCC has been very progressive/liberal on social issues.
 The UCC was among the first and most visible denominations to advocate for racial equality during the Civil Rights movement, for peace in the Vietnam era, and for women’s rights, including ordination.
-Currently, the UCC is applying the same progressive position to matters of racial issues, environmentalism, economic justice, and human sexuality, among other issues.
+Currently, the UCC is applying the same progressive position to matters of race relations, environmentalism, economic justice, and human sexuality, among other issues.

 Faithful and Welcoming